gacallea/cardanoRelatedStuff/README.md

 ## Notes ##

 - some changes would be easily integrated into your guide, some others may require one too many changes, it's up to you what you want to integrate :)
-- besides giving back to the community with the scripts, I'm also pondering if I should create another guide from a more advanced (sysadmin) perspective and link/refer to the ones that helped/inspired me (or when reinventing the wheel would be an ass move).
+- besides giving back to the community with the scripts, I'm also writing a guide from a more advanced (sysadmin) perspective and link/refer to the ones that helped/inspired me (or when reinventing the wheel would be an ass move).
+The notes I'm sharing here with you, borrow from that guide.
 - apologies for the *short notes* style, this is preliminary and I would rather chat about the nitty gritty details, and take it from there.
 - in case you are wondering "*where this notes come from*", this is me: [https://linkedin.com/in/gacallea/](https://linkedin.com/in/gacallea/).
 - please don’t share just yet and ask away if you need to clarify something.